9JH1/xobar/README.md

 <br>
 this program is an lightweight alternative for i3status that can be customized completly with colors and scripts.
 <br>
-xobar uses a TOML based configuration with very li

-the configuration is made up of four primary objects those being the `center`, `left`, `right` and `settings` objects these are required to be defined in your config file. <br><br>
 ## installation
 to install xobar you can run the following I many terminal, provided `git` and `gcc` are available
 ```